 The application can be made directly online using MyGuichet.lu.

-Repayment of the aid will be made according to a repayment plan that must be agreed on between the business and the Ministry of the Economy by the end of the first half of 2021.
+Repayment of the aid will be made according to a repayment plan that must be agreed on between the business and the Ministry of the Economy one year after the granting of the aid at the earliest.

 More information is available : https://guichet.public.lu/en/entreprises/financement-aides/coronavirus/aides-difficultes-financieres-temporaires.html